hilbix/apt-cacher-ng-proxy/README.md

 > It lacks many features, like reaching out to another Proxy etc.
 > And there is no documentation.
 Read the source.
 I did it as simple as I can.
 >
-> However it should be easy to implement yourself, just look into the script `./GET.sh`
+> However it should be easy to add missing features yourself, just look into the script `./GET.sh`

 It upgrades `http` requests to `https` for certain destinations: